How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 The solution is to estimate their annual total and set aside a monthly amount for each.

 Car maintenance and registration.
 Oil changes, tire rotation, repairs, and annual registration fees.
-If you drive, budget at least $50 to $100 per month on average for car-related costs beyond gas.
+Budget at least $50 to $100 per month on average for car-related costs beyond gas.

 Medical and dental.
-Annual checkups, dental cleanings, glasses or contacts, and unexpected medical expenses.
+Annual checkups, dental cleanings, glasses, and unexpected expenses.
 Even with insurance, out-of-pocket costs add up.

 Home or apartment expenses.
 Cleaning supplies, small repairs, household items.

 Holiday and gift expenses.
-Birthdays, holidays, and other occasions requiring gifts or celebration costs.
+Birthdays, holidays, and other occasions requiring gifts or celebration.

 Travel.
-If you travel to visit family, include estimated travel costs averaged monthly.
+If you visit family, include estimated travel costs averaged monthly.

 School-related costs.
 If you or your children have school expenses, include them.

-For each category, estimate the annual total, then divide by 12.
-Set aside that monthly amount in a dedicated savings category, sometimes called a sinking fund, so the money is available when the expense arrives.
+For each category, estimate the annual total and divide by 12.
+Set aside that monthly amount in a dedicated savings category — sometimes called a sinking fund — so the money is available when the expense arrives.

 Step Five: Calculate Your Starting Budget Balance

-Now you have the numbers you need to see your current financial picture clearly.
+Now you have the numbers to see your financial picture clearly.

 Take your monthly take-home income and subtract: